 At Whitehouse Primary school the SMSC (Spiritual, Moral, Social, Cultural) strands weave through our school ethos rather than being taught in separate lessons.

-SMSC becomes a part of our Creative curriculum, our Physical Education, RE and PSHE lessons.
-It is also part of our super skills sessions, assemblies and daily mile.
+SMSC is at the heart of our curriculum, our Physical Education, RE and PSHE lessons.
+It is also part of our crew sessions, assemblies and daily mile.
 The inclusion of SMSC across the school is a key means of promoting fundamental British values in school and within the wider community.

 Pupils spiritual development is shown by their;

 - beliefs, religious or otherwise, which inform their perspective on life & their interest in & respect for different people’s feelings & values